Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 (relatively) easy to set up, has predictable costs, and produces lots of *recurring* revenue.

-In this first dive into personal data ownership, I'm going to walk through setting up and using an open-source alternative to offerings like DropBox and iCloud: [SyncThing](https://syncthing.net/).
+In this first dive into personal data ownership, I'm going to walk through setting up and using an open-source alternative to offerings like Dropbox and iCloud: [Syncthing](https://syncthing.net/).

 ## Moving stuff around